 Another way to think of it is that for every 100 raindrops that fall on land, only 36 drops are available for humans to drink, PhysOrg reported.
 In a recent study, scientists found that although global warming is causing more rainfall, it’s also drying out soils to drought-like conditions, reducing the chances the extra rain will flow into rivers and lakes.

-“It’s a double whammy,” professor Ashish Sharma told PhysOrg.
+“It’s a double whammy,” Professor Ashish Sharma of Australia’s University of New South Wales told PhysOrg.
 “Less water is ending up where we can store it for later use.
 At the same time, more rain is overwhelming drainage infrastructure in towns and cities, leading to more urban flooding.”

 Will the Well Run Dry?